ChapmanCPSC370/TLT_SIgn_in_app/README.md

-#TLT SIgn in app
+#TLT SIgn-in app

 An iOS (and potentially later Android too) app that allows students to sign into SI sessions with their phone.

-For the students: They input their full name and ID number.
-Then they select which SI they are currently attending.
+##Usage

+1. Select if you are an SI or a student

-For the SI's: They input their full name and ID number.
-If it matches a person in our list of SI's they are confirmed and can add sessions.
-The sessions they add enter a list in which the students can then search and select from.
+2. * If SI, input your name and ID number.
+If it matches up with a value in the list of current TLT SI's then you can input your SI sessions (can be repeating or single event).
+   * If Student, input your name and ID number.
+You can then say which SI you are attending.
+Potentially use geolocation to verify.

+3.